-Note: The following paragraph was added by Bylaw 15813, July 4, 2011 a variety of housing types and includes a mixture of uses.
+Note: The following paragraph was added by Bylaw 15813, July 4, 2011

+Similarly, the West Ritchie area west of 99 Street and south of Whyte Avenue, also accommodates a variety of housing types and includes a mixture of uses.
 It has also experienced some conflicts due to the mixtures of uses and has had some recent redevelopment that is not compatible with the character or scale of the area.
 It is an area in transition and needs more guidance